opendatasoft/ods-documentation/source/using_api/v2/query_language.rst

 Field queries
 ~~~~~~~~~~~~~

-One of the major feature of the query language is to allow per field filtering.
+One of the major features of the query language is to allow per field filtering.
 You can use field names as a prefix to
 your queries to filter the results based on a specific field's value.

 **For the dataset search API**, the list of available fields corresponds exactly to available metadata.
 By default: